 If the bottom of your feet, especially your arches, become very sore, then your shoes are telling you that you need to change them.
 This is because their shape has changed over time, making them unfitting to your feet.
 If you’re unfamiliar with your foot shape, take the wet test and get the perfect running shoes for your feet.

 So either way, it’s you or your BFF who put an end to the friendship.
 We’re sorry we had to be the ones to tell you.

 If your running shoes' midsoles appear wrinkly, it means you've exceeded your shoes' lifespan.

 Midsoles are the thick outer layer of foam found at the bottom of your shoes.
 They’re essential to look out for when buying new running shoes.

 The midsoles' cushioning and shock absorption set the force and pain resistance on your feet.
 The lifespan of midsoles is around 805 kilometers.
 If you go beyond that distance in the same pair of running shoes, the midsoles become hardened or wrinkly.
-This makes your footwear sore and discomforting to wear on your feet.

 If you've exceeded 805 kilometers, then it’s high time you buy new running shoes.

 When you run, your shoes avoid rubbing and friction that can hurt your feet.
 Like Point 3, your shoes’ shape changes every time you increase your mileage in them.
 As a result, they lost their shape, paving the way for rubbing and friction.

 5. you can feel everything under your running shoes